bfenetworks/bfe/docs/en_us/introduction/route.md

 - Support "Exact Match", "Wildcard Match", "Any Match"
   - Exact Match: An exact hostname (for example "www.test1.com")
   - Wildcard Match: A host name with first label set to "\*".
 The "\*" can only appear once in a hostname and only covers a single label (for example "\*.test1.com").
 Examples of invalid host condition description include "\*est.com" and "\*.\*.com".
   - Any Match: A special Wildcard Match.
-Set Host condition to standalone "\*" makes the rule can match any host.
+Standalone "\*" can match any host.
 (A standalone "\*" here can cover a hostname with multiple labels, which is different from Wildcard Match.)
 - Host condition of a Basic Rule supports multiple host condition descriptions (for example: "www.test1.com,","\*.example.com").

 **Examples:**